sannae/djangocrm/README.md

 * Check the status of the whole context with a dashboard
 * Sign up as a new customer and automatically create you own user page, with default assigned role and permissions

+### TO DO
+* Add the Region property to the customers and to the users, and then make the user see only the customers from the assigned region

 ## Requirements
 * [Python](https://www.python.org/downloads/)
 * [Django](https://www.djangoproject.com/download/)